yahoo/state-space-testing/README.md

 * high-load stress tests
 * operability and recoverabilty tests

-Not all of these test scenarios are implemented in the 0.1 release.
+Not all of these test scenarios are implemented in any of the "oh point" releases; <em>e.g.</em> v0.1.

 ## Dependencies